yanniSkawronski/dai-go/DAIGO.md

 already taken by another user, otherwise he denies access to the user.

-The client can then create a new game or join an existing game of go.
+The client can then create a new game or join an existing game of go, specifying the user to join.

+A client can also request a list of open games, and players in them.
+The server responds with all games that are waiting for enough players.

 The server must verify that the game has space for a player and, if yes, allows the player to join.